-During his leadership tenure, he developed extensive experience working with partners and competitors in creating public specifications.
-He also chaired the Instrument Driver Technical Working Group as part of the VXIplug&play Systems Alliance and founded the IVI Foundation, an alliance formed to address the gap seen by military/aerospace and large commercial electronics test developers for interchangeable virtual instrument drivers.
+Rust founded the IVI Foundation, an alliance formed to address the gap seen by military/aerospace and large commercial electronics test developers for interchangeable virtual instrument drivers.
+He has also chaired the Instrument Driver Technical Working Group as part of the VXIplug&play Systems Alliance.
 These initiatives have helped establish NI as a leader in instrument driver development and standardization.

-Rust holds a bachelor of science in electrical engineering from Texas A&M University.
-He is also the inventor or coinventor on seven patents.
+Rust holds a bachelor's degree in electrical engineering from Texas A&M University.

 The mark LabWindows is used under a license from Microsoft Corporation.
 Windows is a registered trademark of Microsoft Corporation in the United States and other countries.